jmzullo/shortcodes/readme.md

-quick function to pull recent wordpress posts.
+quick function to pull recent wordpress posts - started as a smashing magazine exercise.

+implementation: - I currently add an includes directory in the theme folder - then include it into the functions file

 - next steps are to add a tinyMCE button and category sort